PAP April 2016

 After recovery, data were archived at the British Oceanographic Data Centre (BODC) and can be accessed at: BODC PAP Collection

 A diverse range of Essential Climate variables are measured and sampled at the PAP site from the atmosphere and surface ocean to the seafloor.
 Seafloor sampling includes trawling, coring, towed camera systems from a research ship and time-lapse photography.
 Since 2002 many of the upper ocean measurements (0-1000m) have been transmitted in near real-time.

-Below are the graphs currently being generated in near-real time from data being gathered at PAP.
+Below are the graphs generated in near-real time from data gathered at PAP.
 Click on an image to see a larger version.